 Sclerotherapy is a treatment commonly used for treating spider veins but, depending on the severity of a patient’s case, can be utilized to treat varicose veins.
 The injectable vein treatment involves injecting a chemical agent, sclerosant, into the varicose vein.
 The chemical agent will irritate and inflame the varicose vein, causing it to close off and no longer circulate blood.
 The body will naturally absorb the destroyed varicose vein, and the displaced blood will reroute to healthier veins.
 Sclerotherapy is performed in-office and requires no downtime.

 Have Your Varicose Veins Treated at Tennessee Vein Center

 Treatment options for varicose veins have come a long way.
 Previously, vein stripping, a surgical procedure that involves making an incision near the affected vein for removal, was often used to rid the body of varicose veins.
 However, more viable options exist now that are performed quicker, require no downtime and are performed utilizing local anesthesia.
 Among these treatment options are thermal ablation and sclerotherapy.
 These two varicose vein treatment options are proven methods that help rid the body of varicose veins.

-If you are a resident of Loudon or Alcoa, TN, or surrounding communities and are struggling with varicose veins, please contact Tennessee Vein Center to schedule a consultation.
-Our Alcoa location can be reached at 865-233-5858 and our Loudon location at 865-240-0444.
+If you are a resident of Alcoa, TN or surrounding communities and are struggling with varicose veins, please contact Tennessee Vein Center to schedule a consultation.
+We can be reached at 865-233-5858.
 Or you can visit our contact page to schedule a consultation.